SchwabischesBauernbrot/KoboldAI-Client-Wiki/F.A.Q.md

 Q: Can I change from story mode to adventure mode and vice versa after a story has already started?<br>
 A: Yes.
 If you want story mode, then write the prompt and all new actions in third person.
 If you want adventure mode, then write the prompt and new actions in first person.
 But you can swap during play, although how well the model picks up on that is dependent on many factors.

+Q: Is it normal for a box next to the action text box to say "Mode: Story" while in adventure mode in the settings?<br>
+A: Adventure mode has two modes: Mode: Story and Mode: Adventure.
+Mode: Story directly inputs what you type into the story while Mode: Adventure turns what you write into actions.
+Click on Mode: story or Mode: Adventure near the box to swap between them.

+Q: Does it switch only after entering the initial prompt?<br>
+A: It switches to story if you dont have a prompt typed up yet.

 ## Colab
 Q: What is Colab?<br>
 A: Google Colaboratory (or Colab for short) is a free environment to write code in jupyter notebook.
 The program provides access to GPUs (Graphics Processing Unit) and TPUs (Tensor Processing Unit).